U.S. pauses J&J COVID-19 vaccine over rare blood clots

 Among leading global COVID-19 vaccine developers, China’s CanSino Biological and Russia’s Gamaleya Institute with its Sputnik V vaccine are also relying on this approach.
 The Pfizer/BioNtech and Moderna vaccines use mRNA technology.

+As of April 4, the EMA said 169 cases of CVST and 53 of splanchnic vein thrombosis had been reported after vaccination with the AstraZeneca shot.
+About 34 million people had been given the shot in Europe by this date.

+J&J only began delivering its COVID-19 vaccine to European Union countries this week.

-Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J., additional reporting by Julie Steenhuysen in Chicago, Ludwig Burger in Frankfurt and Kate Kelland in London; Editing by Sriraj Kalluvila and Mark Potter
+Reporting by Manas Mishra in Bengaluru and Michael Erman in Maplewood, N.J., additional reporting by Julie Steenhuysen in Chicago, Ludwig Burger in Frankfurt and Kate Kelland in London; Editing by Caroline Humer and Mark Potter

 Our Standards: The Thomson Reuters Trust Principles.